 For me, it doesn’t make any difference if you avail of their services.
 I got ALL my visas without their assistance.
 I did it all by myself!
 Aside from being very expensive, it doesn’t guarantee the approval.
 It’s always up to you-- the way you dress up, how confident you are, the documents you submitted, and the way you answered the interview questions that matters.

-Here’s my final tip: Traveling around China could be pretty difficult due to language barrier.
+Here’s my final advice: Traveling around China could be pretty difficult due to language barrier.
 Shall we start practicing mandarin now? ❤

 Please do note that the Visa Application Tips that I am posting are all for free.
 But if you need a little more assistance, I can give you a one-on-one travel coaching for a minimal fee-- it’s a lot cheaper than getting it through a travel agency.
 Together, we can go through your documents, fill in what’s missing, practice for the interview, and work together for you to get that visa!